vshaxe/vshaxe/README.md

 5. Right now, by default, extension looks for the `build.hxml` file in the workspace root and uses that file for completion.
 So it should only contain arguments that are used for completion (i.e. no --each/--next/-cmd/etc.)
 6. You can specify custom hxml file to use with `"haxe.buildFile"` setting.
+7. Language server runs haxe completion server on port `6000`.
+If you want to debug it, you can kill haxe process while language server is running, and then run `haxe -v --wait 6000` from the console.
+Language server should connect to it.

 ## Build task